-At the beginning of 2014 the Company issued 7 year High Yield Bonds at a fixed interest rate of 4.625%, and on 3 April 2017 the Company amortized the entire amount of said Bonds together with the relevant interest early.
+Early 2014 the Company issued 7-year high-yield bonds at a fixed interest rate of 4.625% and on 3 April 2017 it amortized the entire amount of such bonds early together with the corresponding interest.

-Moreover, during the first quarter of 2017, the Company signed a new 4-year credit facility for a maximum of €250 million at a fixed interest rate, being 0.81% the average for said rate, and therefore the company is not exposed to interest rate volatility.
-At 2017 year end, the Company had used the entire amount of said policy.
+During the first quarter of 2017 the Company arranged a new 4-year credit facility with authorization to draw down a maximum of Euro 250 million at a fixed interest rate, averaging 0.81%.
+The Company is therefore not subject to interest rate volatility.
+At year end 2017 the Company had used the entire amount of that facility.
 The terms of the revolving credit facility includes some covenants to be fulfilled by the Group, among them we want to emphasize the ratio "Net Financial Debt/ EBITDA".
 On the formulation date, the Board of Directors considers that no breach was arisen in regard to the aforementioned covenants.

-With regard to the other credit facility that the Company held since 2014 for a maximum of €25 million, it was cancelled during the first quarter of 2017.
+The Company's other credit facility, available since 2014 for a maximum amount of EURO 25 million, was also cancelled in the first quarter of 2017.